redox-os/tfs/README.rst

     perhaps the most important feature of TFS.**
 Asynchronous
-    TFS is asynchronous: operations can happen independently, and writes and reads from the disk need not to block.
+    TFS is asynchronous: operations can happen independently, and writes and reads from the disk need not block.
 Full-disk compression
     TFS is the first file system to incorporate complete full-disk compression through a scheme we call RACC (random-access cluster compression).
 This